 In addition to this, because most countries have signed the Berne Convention (which is an International copyright treaty for the Protection of Literary, Dramatic & Artistic Works) , each country is treaty bound to recognise the automatic legal copyright of each other's citizens.

 This is a key agreement to allow smooth global trade whilst protecting the copyright of creators across borders.

 Below is an outline of how copyright law works in the UK, and the UK laws that govern its use.
 All other Berne Convention signatory countries will operate similar laws.

-In the United Kingdom there's no official government copyright law office to register your artistic works.
+In the United Kingdom, like most countries,there's no official government copyright law office to register your artistic works.

 In simple terms, copyright law states that copyright is an automatic legal right, automatically granted to the author(s) or originator(s), both during its development and once the work has been finalised.

 The copyright term of literary, dramatic, musical or artistic work is the lifetime of the creator, plus seventy years.
 As the owner and copyright holder of this work, there's no legal requirement to register this work but if a dispute arises, for a successful outcome in your favour, you may be required to prove that the work is yours, and the date that work was created.
 This is where the problem can lie.

 Proving that you're the original creator of your work and the date of creation can be more difficult than it first seems.
 If you've created your work on your computer or device, how do you prove it?
 System dates and times on computers and devices can be easily changed by any novice, so this is not indisputable proof should you be challenged.

 Copyright in most countries is an automatic legal right, but if you don't get your creative work certified, you will be exposed to thieves.

 In the Copyright, Designs and Patents Act 1988, this is described as follows: